SuxinL/Notes/phylosophy/problem_solving/root_cause_analysis_methodology.md

 A single process is one involving a single simple human action like pressing a button or no at all like physical or chemical reactions.
 ```

-##### Components
+##### System

-There are components of different types involved in a system.
+A system has a composite structure.
+Any component in a system including the system itself follows some rules to conduct actions.
+Then Any component can be divided into 2 parts - the mind and the body.

-###### Structural Components
+###### Body

-The structure of a system is a static view of it.
-A structural component is one part of the structure like a wheel of a car.
+This means the physical hardware like human bodies, laptops and screws.

-###### Triggers
+###### Mind

-Besides the static structure, there might be triggers initializing a process.

-- For natural rules, the state usually only needs to include the static structure.
-The process will spontaneously happen.
-For instance, if there are two objects with opposite electrical charges, they will attract each other.
+We need to consider factors guiding a component's behaviors.

+In general, the mind contains different types of rules for different types of bodies.
+- For humans, the rules are human thoughts.
+- For devices, the rules are engineering rules.
-- For engineering rules, besides the static machine,
+- For organizations, the rules are management policies.
+- For natural things, the rules are natural rules of math, physics, chemistry and biology.

+For a human, we also consider its mental state including
+- emotions
+- mental disorders including additions.

+##### Environment

+A system is always inside its environment which might affects the system's behaviors.

-	- to start a general process, some forms of energy are needed as input.
+For a system to start and maintain working in general, some forms of energy are needed as input.
 Force is needed to turn a bike.
 Electricity is needed to light a bulb.
-Water is needed for transferring water through a pipe.
-Two numbers are needed for a computer to start an add operation.
+Water is needed for transferring water through a pipe. ~~Two numbers are needed for a computer to start an add operation.~~

-	- to start a specific process, besides energy, additional triggers are required which might be human-conducted or not.
+To start a specific process, besides energy, additional transient triggers are required which might be active or passive.
+- active triggers
-		- Human-conducted triggers are human operations like pressing a button or fastening a screw. ==A macroscopic human action will trigger a physical process, visible or microscopic.==
+	- instructions like pressing a button ~~ or fastening a screw . ==A macroscopic human action will trigger a physical process, visible or microscopic.==~~
-		- Not human-conducted ones mean met conditions of the rules of the subject, which are usually mathematical judgement.
-For instance, if the temperature is below 25 degrees, the air conditioning hibernates.

-###### Environment

-The context of the system.

-- temptations for human behaviors
+- passive triggers
-- natural factors
+	- In general, natural factors including temperatures, moisture, pressure and so on.
+	- **for human actions, inspirations or temptations**.

 ```##### Composite Process